nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. Test Case: `mark c 1` <br>
    Expected: The first task in `General Tasks` is marked as completed.
 4. Test Case: `mark u 1` <br>
-   Expected: The first task in `General Tasks` is unmarked.
+   Expected: The first task in `General Tasks` is marked as uncompleted.
 5. Test Case: `mark t 1` <br>
    Expected: No tasks is marked/unmarked.
 Error details in the message shows that `t` is an invalid flag.